monk-io/docs/docs/monk-in-10.md

 :::note

 **It's alright if you want to skip cluster creation for now.** You can run things locally and create a cluster later.
 You can still follow this guide but remember that stuff will happen on your machine and not in the cloud.
-To skip ahead, head to [Running templates locally](running-templates.md).
+To skip ahead, head to [Running Kits locally](running-templates.md).

 :::